 Texas physician John P. Shea, M.D., 2008.

-Unlike the immediate food allergy reaction, which can result in severe sudden reactions including anaphylaxis and death, the delayed food allergy reaction results in less severe and more chronic reactions.
+Unlike acute food allergy, which can result in severe sudden reactions including anaphylaxis requiring emergency treatment, the delayed food allergy results in chronic problems / medications.
 And unlike the immediate reaction, which is caused by an antibody called IgE, the delayed immune response is caused by cells of the immune system, particularly the T cell.
 Immediate, severe food allergies can be tested reliably with Immunoglobulin E ( IgE) blood test, but there is not a blood test for delayed food allergies.
 Studies of T cells are ongoing, and someday there may well be a blood test available that uncovers the food proteins responsible for delayed food allergies.

 The immediate food allergy patient becomes acutely aware of which food must be avoided, and experiences the same set of severe sudden symptoms.
 An example is severe asthma within minutes of eating peanut, tree nut, fish or seafood.
 Allertol is not used for these life-threatening food allergies.

 Like allergy shots, allergy drops use FDA approved antigen extracts to create an allergy drop solution for each patient.
 In the United States, an increasing number of patients have received benefit from allergy drops.
 In much of Europe, allergy drop therapy is used more often than shots.
 Like a series of allergy shots, allergy drops are used to gradually build allergen tolerance over several years.